UKCloud/documentation/articles/other/other-how-use-pricing-tool.md

     ![Saved dialog box](images/pricing-estimator-5.png)

 7. Your estimates will be displayed the next time you open the tool.
-You can use the **Edit** button to make changes to existing estimates.
+You can use the **Edit** button to make changes to existing estimates, once the changes have been made click the **Save** button again to update the edited line.
+This allows for changes to an existing estimate to update the total cost, showing how changes in usage affects the total.

     ![Summary screen with saved estimates](images/pricing-estimator-6.png)